eromatiya/the-glorious-dotfiles/README.md

 ## Having a problem?

-Having a problem, errors, bugs, suggestions?
-Just open an issue [here](https://github.com/manilarome/Glorious-Dotfiles/issues).
+Having an issue, problem, errors, fixes, or suggestions?
+Just open an [issue](https://github.com/manilarome/Glorious-Dotfiles/issues) or [pull request](https://github.com/manilarome/Glorious-Dotfiles/pulls).

 ## Acknowledgement
 + [**PapyElGringo**](https://github.com/PapyElGringo/) for the inspiration.
 I was inspired by his [marterial-awesome](https://github.com/PapyElGringo/material-awesome) to start ricing again. `material-awesome` is one of the most functional and beautiful<sup>at the same time</sup> rice I have ever seen.
 + [**elenapan**](https://github.com/elenapan/dotfiles), [**addyfe**](https://github.com/addy-dclxvi/almighty-dotfiles) for the inspiration.
 + **pdonadeo** for the [Rofi Web Search](https://github.com/pdonadeo/rofi-web-search) script.
-+ Also thanks to the and developers of AwesomeWM and to the contributors in my repo.
-Haha!
++ Also thanks to the developers of AwesomeWM and to the contributors in my repo. ♥

 ## A counter that will boost my ego